ECE-180D-WS-2023/Knowledge-Base-Wiki/Zihan_Qu_Wiki.md

 ### Solution of weighted least squares

-Assuming all $\lambda$s are all positive, we can slightly rewrite the objective.
+Assuming all $\lambda$ s are all positive, we can slightly rewrite the objective.

 $$ \begin{aligned}
 \textnormal{minimize} \quad J &= \lVert\sqrt{\lambda_{1}}A_1x-\sqrt{\lambda_1}b_1 \rVert^2 + ... + \lVert\sqrt{\lambda_{n}}A_nx-\sqrt{\lambda_n}b_n \rVert^2\\